eProsima/AML-IP/amlip_docs/rst/user_manual/nodes/edge.rst

 Synchronous
 ***********

-This node kind does require **active** interaction with the user to perform its action.
+This node kind requires **active** interaction with the user to perform its action.
 Once the data is sent, the thread must wait for the inference to arrive before sending another data.
 Users can use method :code:`request_inference` to send new data.
 The thread calling this method will wait until the whole process has finished and the *Inference* has arrived from the :ref:`user_manual_nodes_inference` in charge of this data.